Are you overwhelmed by the idea of performing an inventory audit?

 What Is Inventory Audit?

 An inventory audit is a process where a business cross-checks its financial records against its inventory records.
-It is a vital part of inventory management.
+It is a vital part of inventory management process.
 It is done to ensure all records are accurate and uncover any discrepancies in inventory count or financial records.
 These audits can also help with inventory forecasting.

 How to Conduct Inventory Audit

 Conducting an inventory audit requires accurate and current data from a variety of sources.
-This may include inventory counts, sales records, shipping manifests, or other records.
+This may include inventory counts, backorders, sales records, shipping manifests, or other records.
 Inventory tracking is key in ensuring audits can be done with complete and accurate information.

 Though there are many forms of inventory auditing, the workflow is mostly the same.
 You must acquire two records that should reflect the same inventory numbers.
 Then check them against each other to discover if they do match.
 If not, flag the areas with issues and look into any problems that arise like missing inventory, damaged product, or inaccurate sales figures.

-There are also many smaller procedures that may be a part of the inventory audit workflow.
+There are also many smaller inventory audit procedures that may be a part of the workflow.

-10 Audit Procedures for Inventory
+10 Inventory Audit Procedures

 Inventory audits can be completed by using a variety of audit procedures.

-- Physical inventory counting.
+- Physical inventory count.
 This is the most common way to perform an inventory audit.
 It involves physically counting every item in your inventory and comparing the numbers against the numbers in your system.
 This is easier for businesses that use a just in time inventory method or regularly calculate their economic order quantity.